FRETCalc/FRET-Calc/README.md

 # Spectral-Data
 ## Emission
-This directory contains some emission spectra for different molecules
+This directory contains some data for emission spectra for different molecules.

 ## Extinction coefficient
+This directory contains some data fot extinction coefficient for different molecules.

 ## Refractive Index
+This directory contains some data for refrative index for different molecules.